seapath/build_debian_iso/README.md

 more information about password hash : https://linuxconfig.org/how-to-hash-passwords-on-linux

 **keyboard Layout:**
-* HOST: update the list of classes in srv_fai_config/class/99-seapath to remove the FRENCH class if you prefer an english keyboard layout ;)
+* HOST: create a grub item without the FRENCH flag (see "Classes Customization")
 * VM: update the list of classes (CLASSES variable) in build_qcow2.sh script to remove the FRENCH class if you prefer an english keyboard layout ;)
 * you can create your own class for debconf customization if you want